octopuscinema/raw-player/README.md

 # Introduction to OCTOPUS RAW Player
+OCTOPUS RAW Player is a lightweight video playback application for reviewing RAW video footage from professional cameras.
+Currently the player supports CinemaDNG RAW ```.dng``` sequences.
+The OCTOPUS RAW Player leverages native C++ code for low-level decoding and implements our unique sophsticated colour science processing pipeline in GLSL (OpenGL shading language).

+**Features**
+- Efficient real-time CinemaDNG playback for 8,12,14-bit bayer or monochrome, uncompressed or losslessly compressed ```.dng``` sequences.
+- Professional RAW controls (White balance, exposure)
+- Advanced colour science control (Highlight recovery/roll-off, SDR Tone-Mapping)
+- Timecode display
+- Support for real-time up to 8K playback

+**Tested Cameras**
+- Sigma Fp
+- Blackmagic Cinema Camera 2.5K
+- Blackmagic Pocket Cinema Camera (Original)
+- Blackmagic Micro Cinema Camera
+- Blackmagic Ursa Mini 4K
+- OCTOPUSCAMERA 8K/4K/MONO

 # Getting started for Users

 ## Basic system requirements
-- Windows 10 / macOS
+- Windows 10 / macOS 10.10 or newer
 - GPU with support for OpenGL 3.2 or greater (Native Apple Metal API support in progress)

 ## Installation
-The OCTOPUS RAW Player can be installed via a standard Windows .msi or macOS package installer file.
+OCTOPUS RAW Player releases are ususally installed by launching the Windows ```.msi``` or macOS ```.pkg``` installer file.
 Alternatively (Windows only), the OCTOPUS RAW Player can be run as a portable single-file executable without installation.

 ### Standalone executable (Windows only)
 The OCTOPUS RAW Player is built into a single-file ```.exe``` with no depednancies executable which can be run without installation.